-A lot of causes of dementia also comes from brain trauma.
+A lot of causes of dementia also come from brain trauma.
 For example, NFL players run the risk of developing chronic traumatic encephalopathy (CTE), which can result in them developing dementia.

 Vascular dementia (VaD)

 This form of the disorder is caused by diseased blood vessels.
-The results of which are a reduced blood supply to parts of the brain, which can cause brain cells to die.
+The result of which is a reduced blood supply to parts of the brain, which can cause brain cells to die.